What is CUWiP?

 Iowa State University is a public, land-grant university, where students get a great academic start in learning communities and stay active in 800-plus student organizations, undergrad research, internships and study abroad.
 They learn from world-class scholars who are tackling some of the world's biggest challenges -- feeding the hungry, finding alternative fuels and advancing manufacturing.
 Iowa State's academic offerings are administered today through eight colleges, including the graduate college, that offer over 100 bachelor's degree programs, 112 master's degree programs, and 83 at the Ph.D. level, plus a professional degree program in Veterinary Medicine.

-The 2018 CUWiP at Iowa State will be hosted by the Department of Physics and Astronomy on January 12 to 14, 2018.
+The 2018 CUWiP at Iowa State was hosted by the Department of Physics and Astronomy on January 12 to 14, 2018.
 The Department has active research programs in Astronomy/Astrophysics, Condensed Matter Physics, High-energy Physics, Nuclear Physics, and Biophysics.
 Our high-energy physics, particle astrophysics and nuclear physics groups are involved in experiments which recreate the conditions of the early universe and help explain how it has evolved.
 The condensed matter physics group studies superconductivity, magnetism and the optical properties of matter, among other topics, and partners with the Department of Energy Ames Laboratory's Division of Materials Science and Engineering, which is located on campus.
 The Physics of Biological Systems research program seeks to explain biology from precise physical descriptions of how individual molecules work together like tiny machines to produce specific biological functions.

 In providing instruction in classical and modern physics, we cover such areas as mechanics, electricity and magnetism, thermodynamics and statistical mechanics, introductory modern physics, and quantum mechanics.
 In addition to our undergraduate program, offering a Major in Physics and a Minor in Astronomy, the Department offers Ph.D. degrees in Physics and in Astrophysics.